 These two models were first trained on the same training set as our heart rate forecasting models with course-specific factors excluded.
 They were then tested on the same test set.
-The MSE of all four of these models is shown in Table 12.
+The MSE of all four of these models is shown in Table XII.
+The forecasted heart rate is shown in Figure 16.